brandon-rbc/ggst-api/README.md

 A barebones wrapper for Guilty Gear Strive's REST API

-https://github.com/halvnykterist/ggst-api-rs was used to deconstruct the api and inspired the formation of the rest of my code.
+https://github.com/halvnykterist/ggst-api-rs was used as a reference to deconstruct the api and inspired the formation of the rest of my code.
 More information on how the code works can also be found at that link above.